 - 1/2 Ball of Red Heart Super Saver or Equivalent

 - 2 – 3 Balls of Lion Brand Amazing Yarn, 50 g, 1.75 oz.
-There are 21 different colours to choose in this product line.
+There are 21 different colours to choose from in this product line.
 The yarn ball is transforming in colour throughout the ball.

 - Substitute the yarn for any brands you prefer to make your tree customized to fit your personality.